 - Reports: Keep on track of your progress with reports and earn Todoist Karma points for hitting targets.

-There is a “Business” version of Todoist that offers additional features to make project management easier for teams but you’re probably going to go with another app, if that’s what you’re after.
+There is a “Business” version of Todoist that offers additional features to make project management easier for teams but really Todoist excels as an individual to do list manager.

 Free or $2.99/month